 - If you finally decide to enroll in an online class, make sure it is accredited / acknowledged by the certification body you wish to apply for an exam with.

 You Are Now a Trained Phlebotomist.
 What’s Next?

 Taking into account today’s market, nobody can or should tell you that the hard part is over.
 After you have successfully completed a class, you should apply with a certification body to become certified in phlebotomy.
 The good news is that jobs in this field are relatively easy to find.
 And they pay well considering the little time and money invested in your education.

 - Learn more: Are Phlebotomy Jobs in Demand?

 - You may also be interested in: How to Advance your Career in the Medical Field

 We are dedicated to helping you succeed in this field.
 Please, download the free e-book that can be found on the top-right section of the sidebar.
 It will help you improve your resume writing and interview skills.

 We hear from phlebotomists every single day.
 Obtaining work experience is a common concern and for a good reason.
 Many employers will ask for work experience to consider you for hire.
 If we accept that as a fact, then this question pops up: How am I going to obtain work experience if no-one hires me in the first place?

-That is why we suggest that you enroll in phlebotomy classes that offer hands-on training.
+That is why we suggest that you enroll in phlebotomy training classes that offer hands-on training.
 Even though limited, it is work experience nonetheless.
 We also suggest taking some time to volunteer for experience if you actually hit a wall with employers.